Seleccione para lea esta página en español

-Lead is a type of metal that is found naturally on Earth and it is in all parts of our environment.
-Historical smelting plants -- Asarco, Omaha & Grant, and Argo - operated in the Commerce City - North Denver area beginning in the 1870s.
-As a result, there were elevated levels of lead and arsenic in nearby soils in the area that became the Vasquez Boulevard & Interstate 70 (VB/I-70) Superfund site and the Asarco Globe cleanup site.
+Lead is a type of metal that is found naturally on Earth.
+Historical smelting plants - Asarco, Omaha & Grant, and Argo - operated in the CC-ND area beginning in the 1870s.
+As a result, there were elevated levels of lead and arsenic in nearby soils.
+The area became the Vasquez Boulevard & Interstate 70 (VB/I-70) Superfund site and the Asarco Globe cleanup site.

 CDPHE and EPA partnered with community members to clean up lead and arsenic in the soil in north Denver neighborhoods.
 The cleanup lasted many years and included replacing soil in yards where there were elevated lead levels.
 In 2014, CDPHE and its partners completed the Asarco globe cleanup.
-In 2019, EPA and CDPHE determined that residential soil cleanup was completed at the VB/I-70 Superfund site, and what is known as Operable Unit 1 was delisted.
+In 2019, the EPA and CDPHE determined that residential soil cleanup was completed at the VB/I-70 Superfund site.

-There still are other sources of lead in the area, such as lead-based paint, soil near roadways, and lead in plumbing fixtures in older homes.
+There are still sources of lead in the area, such as lead-based paint in older homes.